The Many-Worlds Interpretation of Quantum Mechanics

 3. Observer C, who sees the electron at position z

-Just as the electron is a wave spread through space, the observer becomes a wave spread through many worlds.
+Just as the electron is a wave spread through space, the observer becomes a wave spread across many worlds.

 My First Encounter with Many-Worlds

-I first learned about many‑worlds in the Japanese popular‑science book “The Fate of the Universe” when I was about ten.
-It included the following passage (translated):
+I first encountered the many-worlds interpretation in the Japanese popular-science book “The Fate of the Universe” when I was about ten years old.
+The book included the following passage, translated here:

-If, as some science‑fiction writers suggest, the universe splits in two whenever a random event occurs, countless universes would exist—slightly different, greatly different, as many as one can imagine.
+If, as some science-fiction writers suggest, the universe splits in two whenever a random event occurs, then countless universes would exist—some only slightly different from ours, others vastly different, as many as one can imagine.

 (…)

-This story is fascinating.
-Readers might think no scientific theory would accept such an idea, yet one does: the “many‑worlds interpretation” of quantum mechanics, proposed in 1957 by American physicist Hugh Everett III in his Princeton PhD thesis.
+This is a fascinating story.
+Readers may think that no scientific theory would ever accept such an idea, but one does: the “many-worlds interpretation” of quantum mechanics, proposed in 1957 by the American physicist Hugh Everett III in his Princeton doctoral thesis.

 (…)

-You may expect such a fantastic notion to be easy to disprove, but it is not.
-Everett’s theory is mathematically identical to the standard formulation of quantum mechanics, so no experiment can presently distinguish between them.
+You might expect such a fantastic idea to be easy to disprove, but it is not.
+Everett’s theory is mathematically equivalent to the standard formulation of quantum mechanics, so no experiment can currently distinguish between them.

-At first I found the idea unbelievable.
-Later, while studying K‑meson mixing in college—where two distinct particles appear in superposition—I began to feel the many‑worlds view was more natural.
+At first, I found the idea hard to believe.
+Later, while studying K-meson mixing in college, I encountered a case in which two distinct particles appear in superposition.
+That experience made the many-worlds interpretation feel more natural to me.

 Copenhagen vs. Many-Worlds Interpretation

-The interpretation is discussed in books such as “The World Described by Quantum”, which also covers David Deutsch’s quantum computer.
+The many-worlds interpretation is discussed in books such as “The World Described by Quantum”, which also introduces David Deutsch’s work on quantum computers.

-For a long time textbooks barely mentioned many‑worlds, but “Introduction to Quantum Mechanics” does, albeit critically.
-In 1994 “The Picture of the World Told by Quantum Mechanics” became one of the first popular books to strongly endorse it.
+For a long time, textbooks gave the many-worlds interpretation little attention.
+“Introduction to Quantum Mechanics” does discuss it, although from a critical perspective.
+In 1994, “The Picture of the World Told by Quantum Mechanics” became one of the first popular books in Japan to strongly endorse the interpretation.

-Quantum mechanics faces the measurement problem—wave‑function collapse and Born’s probability rule.
-Because many‑worlds rejects collapse, it sidesteps the first half of the problem.
-However, present formulations still cannot derive Born Rule.
-I believe the interpretation will need further mathematical extension to be complete.
+Quantum mechanics faces the measurement problem, which involves both wave-function collapse and Born’s probability rule.
+Since many-worlds rejects collapse, it avoids one part of the problem.
+However, there is still no universally accepted derivation of the Born rule within the interpretation.
+I believe the many-worlds interpretation will need further mathematical development before it can be considered complete.

 Related Articles: